hechuwuliu/HD-QPSK-CVQKD/README.md

 # HD-QPSK-CVQKD
 Hello!
 Here are MATLAB-based code packages with functions for calculating the secret key rate when excuting the homodyne detection quadrature phase shift keying continuous-variable quantum key distribution protocol.

-The preprint that introduces this protocol is given on arXiv with Num.
-2104.11152.
+The preprint that introduces this protocol is given on PRX Quantum 2, 040334 (arXiv with Num.
+2104.11152).

 Code 1 and Code 2 are two code packages based on this protocol.
 They are alternative choices if you want to simulate this protocol.